 As Director of Advancement, Megan is responsible for moving the organization forward through fund development, special events, community outreach, marketing and public relations.

 Megan has been a certified Prevention Specialist since 2008 and she served two terms on the Arkansas Alcohol and Drug Abuse Coordinating Council, appointed by Governor Huckabee and then again by Governor Beebe.
 Megan has also been a contracted grant reviewer for the state of Arkansas, Substance Abuse and Mental Health Services Administration (SAMHSA), and The White House Office of National Drug Control Policy (ONDCP).
-Megan is an sustaining member and past Board Member of the Junior League of Northwest Arkansas, has served on the Board of Directors for the Rogers Public Education Foundation, and currently serves as Treasurer on the Board of Directors for the Association of Fundraising Professionals.
+Megan is an sustaining member and past Board Member of the Junior League of Northwest Arkansas, has served on the Board of Directors for the Rogers Public Education Foundation, and currently serves as President-Elect on the Board of Directors for the Association of Fundraising Professionals.
 Megan, and her husband Jason, enjoy traveling and outdoor activities with their son, Hudson.

 Lance Johnson, Program Director, EOA Children’s Services: